PavlosTzitzos/HDLs-intro/Verilog/README.md

 A folder with verilog only code.
-Intro Folder contains beginer-level examples.
+Intro Folder contains beginner-level examples.